Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 I have none.

-I'm not trying to get your votes, it doesn't matter.
+I'm not trying to get your votes.

-I I've uh no reason to lie to you.
+No reason to lie to you.

 Now, there are rare times when I'm wrong about something, but not purposefully.

-And I'm telling you that if you are a new listener to the program or a recently arrived low information person, I'm telling you the man-made global warming story is a hoax.
+And I'm telling you that if you are a new listener to the program or a recently arrived low-information person, I'm telling you the man-made global warming story is a hoax.

 It was all manufactured.